wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

     (4) On application by the liquidator of the licensed insurer, the High Court may order any person liable under subsection (2) to pay to the insurer the whole or any part of the loss.

-    (5) A person cannot be made liable both under this section and under [sections 105 to 108][132] in respect of the same contravention.
+    (5) A person cannot be made liable both under this section and under [sections 105 to 108][134] in respect of the same contravention.

 #### Offence

 ##### 118 Offence to fail to comply with subpart

-*   (1) A life insurer commits an offence if it fails to comply with this subpart and is liable, on summary conviction, to a fine not exceeding $500,000\.
+*   (1) A life insurer commits an offence if it fails to comply with this subpart and is liable, on conviction, to a fine not exceeding $500,000\.

-    (2) [Section 216][278] (which relates to the liability of directors) does not apply in respect of an offence under this section.
+    (2) [Section 216][280] (which relates to the liability of directors) does not apply in respect of an offence under this section.

+    Section 118(1): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Exemptions